ccmbioinfo/mugqic_pipelines/pipelines/episeq/README.md

 | Blocks | None |

 ### 3. trim_galore
 This step helps improve the alignment efficiency by performing quality trimming via the open source package Trim Galore!.
 Briefly, this package addresses many of the issues that occur when analyzing bisulfite sequencing libraries.
 The pipeline does trimming using only the default options in Trim Galore.
 Additional options such as stricter or more relaxed trimming can be entered through the `other_options` parameter in the configuration file.
 Output files are gzipped `.fq` files.
 This step can be ignored if the readset has a `.BAM` file.
+This step is recorded in the final pipeline report.

 | Job Attribute | Value |
 |:----------|:------|